Accounting Best Practices

 Like buying an equipment or asset, you have to plan the hiring of personnel.
 You have to know the duties and responsibilities of each member of your team – specifically, their added value to your company.
 Every employee must have clear documented details of their responsibilities, accountabilities, hours of work, reporting relationship, compensation and benefits.
 Employing people can be minefield but there is plenty of free advice available from business groups and or trade associations.

 Monitor your receivables

 Closing a deal or signing another customer is awesome!
 But remember, a sale is not a sale until money is exchanged.
 It goes without saying that effective monitoring of accounts receivables will improve your cash position.
-It would help to learn the accounts receivable ageing report.
+It would help to monitor your outstanding invoices and learn the accounts receivable ageing report.